-- contemporary creative forms such as slam poetry, rap, drama, song, graphic novels - creative non-fiction, historical fiction - poetry, song lyrics - multimodal creative forms that combine visual, written, and oral texts - composing narrative, expository, descriptive, persuasive, and opinion pieces - planning, drafting, and editing processes - citing sources, considering the credibility of evidence, and evaluating the quality and reliability of the sources
+- contemporary creative forms such as spoken word poetry, drama, graphic novels, memoirs - creative non-fiction, historical fiction - poetry - multimodal creative forms that combine visual, written, and oral texts - composing narrative, expository, descriptive, persuasive, and opinion pieces - planning, drafting, and editing processes - citing sources, considering the credibility of evidence, and evaluating the quality and reliability of the sources

-Literary Studies & Composition 10
+Composition & Literary Studies 10

-In this course students will have an opportunity to explore various themes, authors, and genres through the study of text, stories, and various forms of media, such as poetry, short stories, novels, graphic novels, children's literature, and First Peoples texts.
+In this course students will have an opportunity to explore various themes, authors, and genres through the study of stories, and various forms of media, such as poetry, short stories, novels, graphic novels, children's literature, and First Peoples texts.
 Students will create coherent, purposeful compositions developing and refining their writing abilities in a variety of types, examining skills such as:

-- increasing literacy skills through close reading - being educated global citizens

-- broadening understanding of self and the world - developing higher-level thinking - composing narrative, expository, descriptive, persuasive, creative, and opinion pieces - planning, drafting, and editing processes - citing sources, considering the credibility of evidence, and evaluating the quality and reliability of the sources
+- increasing literacy skills through close reading - broadening understanding of self and the world - developing higher-level thinking - composing narrative, expository, descriptive, persuasive, creative, and opinion pieces - planning, drafting, and editing processes - citing sources, considering the credibility of evidence, and evaluating the quality and reliability of the sources

-New Media & Composition 10
+Composition & New Media 10

 This course is aimed at providing students with a set of skills vital for success in an increasingly complex digital world by affording opportunities to demonstrate understanding and communicate ideas through a variety of digital and print media.
 Students will create coherent, purposeful compositions while developing and refining their writing abilities.
-Possible focus areas include media and film studies, journalism and publishing, poetry and song lyrics, and digital communication.
+Possible focus areas include media and film studies, journalism and publishing, poetry, podcasts, and digital communication.